TheFifthRider/fate-slash-fate/docs/combat.md

 However...
 1. After a Player Roars, the GM then gets to do a Roar.
-   The GM can create as many Aspects as there are Players who Roar, even if there are not as many enemies.
+   The GM can Roar as many times as the Players Roar, even if it means some enemies get to Roar multiple times.
 2. Your Roar reflects a highly focused mindset.
    You can only Attack with the Combat Style you used to Roar, or one of its Adjacent styles.
    See the chart below.